Denver Launches New Program To Help Build 'Generational Wealth' Through Homeownership

 “I am proud of the Metro DPA (Down Payment Assistance) program because it’s going to give me the opportunity to get the down payment for a new house and that will in turn help me to build generational wealth,” said Starks.

-“Really acknowledge that redlining, in particular, had a really big impact on that because it was racially-based harm,” said Britta Fisher with the Denver Dept. of Housing Stability.
+“Redlining, in particular, had a really big impact on that because it was racially-based harm,” said Britta Fisher with the Denver Department of Housing Stability.

 Redlining is defined as a discriminatory practice in which services, like mortgages or insurance, are withheld from potential customers who reside in neighborhoods classified as liabilities for investment.
 In the U.S. those neighborhoods have a large population of racial and ethnic minorities as well as low-income residents.